TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * Tier 1:
     * Starting tool tier
     * Includes wood, stone, flint, and bone
+    * In the nether, this tier uses nether woods, basalt, blackstone, and necrotic bones
     * In the end, this tier consists of chorus
 * Tier 2
     * Requires ores or the melter to obtain materials